 Earl of Edgecombe (80 days) A beautiful round, large yellow meaty tomato with a smooth creamy flavour.
 Grows well in both dry and cold weather, resistant to cracking and blossom end rot.
 A staple in our garden.
 Compact plant.
 Indeterminate.

 Elbe (86 days) One of our favourite tomatoes, bright orange large tomatoes with an excellent fruity smooth yet tangy taste.
 Potato leaved.
 Indeterminate.

-Ernie’s Plump (80 days) An Italian saucer tomato that cooks down to the reddest, richest, most flavourful sauce ever!
+SOLD OUT Ernie’s Plump (80 days) An Italian saucer tomato that cooks down to the reddest, richest, most flavourful sauce ever!
 But just as delicious straight out of the garden.
 8-12 oz fruits are a most unique shape: “plump” double pears with a tiny blossom scar.
 Extreme producer.
 A very popular plum type.
 Indeterminate.

 *New* Eros Early.
 2–3" orangey-red, plum-shaped, semi-meaty tomatoes that produce in large numbers.
 Fabulous in salads.
 Indeterminate.

-Gardener’s Delight (70 days) Large red cherry tomato with good yields in clusters on a large plant.
+SOLD OUT Gardener’s Delight (70 days) Large red cherry tomato with good yields in clusters on a large plant.
 Very sweet and juicy.
 Indeterminate.